noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 flusteredly asking that, Alice looks at me with a smile on her face before slowly opening her mouth.

-[...”I don’t... need this... anymore… From now on...
+[...”I don’t... need this... anymore...
+From now on...
 I’m going to... put all my memories... together with Kaito... in heré”...
 Saying that, after cleaning up her storage room, she carefully laid out the ice crystals Kaito-san and Isis-san mined.
 Someone’s really loved eh\~\~]